 Generate unique data to support additional patent coverage

 Blinding diseases are an increasing burden to our ageing population.
-The recent introduction of intraocular biological based medicines such as antibodies has revolutionised the treatment of the wet form of age-related macular degeneration (AMD), which is the main cause of blindness in the elderly.
+The recent introduction of intraocular biological based medicines, such as antibodies, has revolutionised the treatment of posterior segment diseases e.g. wet age-related macular degeneration (AMD), which is the main cause of blindness in the elderly.
 Biological therapies will continue to revolutionise retinal therapy.

 of ophthalmic therapies fail early stage clinical studies.

-Developing long acting biological-based drugs designed for human use is not possible in animals because the animals quickly clear the drug by the formation of anti-drug antibodies (ADAs).
-Also, animal models do not mimic the ageing human vitreous, further limiting clinical translation.
+Developing long-acting biological-based drugs designed for human use is not possible in animals because the animals quickly clear the drug by the formation of anti-drug antibodies (ADAs).
+Also, animal models do not mimic the ageing human vitreous, anatomy and aqueous flow rate, further limiting clinical translation.